B-Nilson/napsreview/README.md

 province/territory, and city information.
 However, for many sites these values are inconsistent between files.

-For example, lat/lng values have differ between files causing slight/major shifts in location - see [here](inst/extdata/issues/multiple_loc_sites.csv) for the full list.
+For example, lat/lng values differ between files causing slight/major shifts in location - see [here](inst/extdata/issues/multiple_loc_sites.csv) for the full list.

     #> # A tibble: 308 × 4